-The last two trips to Canaan gave me the seed of question.
-The gift/knowledge that I have, is it possible to share with others who are so lack of basic resources?
+The last two trips to Canaan gave me the seed for a question.
+The gift/knowledge that I have, is it possible to share with others who so lack basic resources to help them in some way?

-With the sharing grace of community work with Metalwerx, making wedding rings for the brides in Canaan, Haiti in 2018 was a heartwarming project, not only for the receivers but also as the givers.
-After I moved to CA, I joined another jewelry guild group in Palo Alto Art Center.
-Through that, I made one step to move forward throwing the idea of teaching how to make beaded jewelry to the women who are in Canaan Haiti.
-That was where I met geologist/jeweler Leslie Gordon who is willing to come and teach the women in Canaan Haiti. https://www.cityofpaloalto.org/gov/depts/csd/artcenter/news/displaynews.asp?NewsID=4483
+With the sharing grace of the Metalwerx community in Waltham, Massachusetts, we made wedding rings for the brides in Canaan, Haiti in 2018.
+This was a heartwarming project, not only for the receivers but also the givers.
+After I moved to California, I joined another jewelry guild group at the Palo Alto Art Center (PAAC).
+To the members of PAAC, I proposed the idea of teaching how to make beaded jewelry to the women of Canaan, Haiti.
+That is when I met geologist/jeweler Leslie Gordon who wanted to go and teach the women in Canaan Haiti. https://www.cityofpaloalto.org/gov/depts/csd/artcenter/news/displaynews.asp?NewsID=4483

 The original trip was planned for the 3rd week of February 2019; however, because of the unrest in Haiti at that time, the trip was delayed.
 This turned out to be a blessing as the additional time allowed Leslie and me to be better prepared for the jewelry teaching classes that took place in Haiti.